Easy Air Fryer Fried Pickles

 1. Preheat the Air Fryer to 400 degrees F / 200 degrees C.

-2. Drain pickles and pat dry using a paper towel.
+2. Drain dill pickle slices and pat dry using a paper towel.

 3. Put seasoned buttermilk in a shallow bowl.

-4. Mix together breadcrumbs, cheese, and seasonings in another bowl.
+4. Mix bread crumbs, cheese, and seasonings in another bowl.

 5. Working quickly, dip pickles in buttermilk mix, shake to drip off excess buttermilk, dredge both sides of the pickle in the seasoned bread crumbs mixture and then add coated pickle slices to the air fryer basket.